edoparo/k8s-workshop/presentation/k8s.md

 ```shell
 $ gcloud container clusters get-credentials  <cluster-name> --zone <zone> --project <project-id>
 ```
+This will create the `kubeconfig` entry in your machine.

 ---

-It will create the `kubeconfig` entry in your machine; now run:
+You can list your contexts with:

 ```shell
 $ k config get-contexts